I'm a meditation teacher. I've taught hundreds of people worldwide how to meditate.

 I don’t know how I did it, thinking back, but I did sit there, in that darkened room with a room full of strangers, their eyes all closed, some snoring, whilst I was ignored by the teacher whose eyes were closed as she sat and smiled for an hour.

-For years I went to different classes, tried different meditation styles, listened to meditation audio programs and read many books.
+For years, I attended different classes, tried various meditation styles, listened to meditation audio programs, and read many books.

-I discovered that most meditation traditions came from the East and that although they differed in some ways, their essence was the same.
+I discovered that most meditation traditions originated in the East and that, although they differed in some ways, their essence remained the same.
 As I learned to focus my practice, meditation began to help transform my mind and boost my overall health.
-I chose to practice simple mindfulness meditation, focusing on the breathe an now understanding why and what the benefits were.
-For me, it was the form that could most easily be extended out into everyday life an help me live more mindfully.
-Other forms, such as continually repeating the mantra “Ra” in everyday life may have been Ghandi’s choice (it’s reported that even whist in conversation he repeated “Ra” in his mind), always felt foreign to me and added content to my mind which I was trying to remove.
-Breathing, was something that I did know the body did naturally and I could comfortably learn to direct my mind to watch my breathe, even whilst speaking and whilst listening.
+I chose to practice simple mindfulness meditation, focusing on the breath, and now understand why and what the benefits are.
+For me, it was the form that could most easily be extended out into everyday life and help me live more mindfully.
+Other forms, such as continually repeating the mantra “Ra” in everyday life, may have been Ghandi’s choice (it’s reported that even while in conversation, he repeated “Ra” in his mind), always felt foreign to me and added content to my mind which I was trying to remove.
+Breathing was something that I knew the body did naturally, and I could comfortably learn to direct my mind to watch my breath, even whilst speaking and whilst listening.

 The depressed, anxious and emotionally heavy person who started meditating has long been dead and in her place is someone who spends a lot of their life laughing!
 Something that no-one who knew me when I began would never have ever foreseen.

-I believe that everyone should learn to meditate and become more self aware.
-It’s truly transformative and if I can learn to do it, everyone can.
+I believe that everyone should learn to meditate and become more self-aware.
+It’s truly transformative, and if I can learn to do it, so can everyone.

 Based on my journey with meditation, it will come as no surprise that I choose to teach mindfulness meditation in a simple, grounded, practical, mainstream way.

-In reality it’s easy to learn a technique but much harder to establish an everyday practice that allows you to get the life affirming benefits of meditation.
-That’s why in my classes, you’ll be taught technique AND coached on how to establish a home based practice.
+In reality, it’s easy to learn a technique but much harder to establish an everyday practice that allows you to get the life-affirming benefits of meditation.
+That’s why, in my classes, you’ll be taught technique AND coached on establishing a home-based practice.

-You learn so much when begin to meditate.
+You learn so much when you begin to meditate.
 It really is a journey.
-And it's one I suggest you undertake for you, too.
+And it's one I suggest you undertake for yourself, too.

 Love Zoe X

 If you're feeling stuck, discouraged or disconnected, we can help.
-Coaching and Courses designed help you feel light, burn bright and realise your potential.
+Coaching and courses are designed to help you feel light, burn bright and realise your potential.
 Ready to begin?

 Never miss a helpful tip.